ahnazary/Semantic-Annotation/README.md

     The External-IP can be obtained which can be used for testing the API and posting requests to .

-* To deploy the image using docker compose:
+* To deploy the image using docker-compose:
   * install docker compose:
   ```
   curl -SL https://github.com/docker/compose/releases/download/v2.5.0/docker-compose-linux-x86_64 -o /usr/local/bin/docker-compose